Nithisrizoya/DataSpark---Illuminating-Insights-for-Global-Electronics/README.md

 We can see that the stores with the area between 1750 to 2000 are contributing to morethan 50% of the entire sales.

-We can see the stores with the highest area are not the highest selling.
+We can see the stores with the highest area are the highest selling.

 **Store Age analysis:**